pjotrp/guix-notes/WORKFLOW.md

 (click on the figure to enlarge)

-This is a huge graph (but not abnormal).
+This is a huge graph (but not abnormally so).
 GNU Guix keeps track of all these dependencies (here we show versions, but can also show the hash values) and can therefore easily display the current graph.
 Note that the full graph that includes all **build** dependencies to create the software is much larger.